CartoDB/carto-vl/docs/guides/03-style-with-expressions.md

 ### What is an expression?

-As seen above, each styling property is assigned a value that is considered to be an [`expression`](https://carto.com/developers/carto-vl/reference/#cartoexpressions).
+As seen above, each styling property is assigned a value that is considered to be an expression.

 Expressions assigned to properties can be constants (`red`, `#FFF`,`7`) or functions (`sqrt`, `+`, or `ramp`):